turingschool/career-development-curriculum/module_two/m2_repeat_plan.md

 Timebound (When do you plan to achieve this goal by?
 Be specific and consider how realistic your expectations are):

-**Allison will review all plans, and you will be asked to fill out a survey giving a brief update and reflection on your goals by 9am on Monday of Week 6.**
+**Allison will review all plans, and you will be asked to fill out [this survey](https://goo.gl/forms/yY8pd8bcJGV3bPwq2) giving a brief update and reflection on your goals by 9am on Monday of Week 6.**